zpgallegos/zavant/docs/architecture/decisions/0017-orchestrate-the-daily-cloud-workflow.md

 schedules would permit projection to race acquisition and would not provide one durable status for the daily cloud workflow.

-The Glue job is safe to rerun because it reconciles current pointers against a completed-revision registry.
+The Glue job is safe to rerun because it reconciles immutable raw revisions against the terminal `games` table.
 Acquisition is also safe under repeated delivery, but neither component should become responsible for starting or monitoring the other.